phu0ngng/nccl/docs/examples/06_device_api/02_alltoall_gin/README.md

 ### Receiving CTA (Device-side)

 `signalIndex` is `blockIdx.x`, so each `gin.put` increments the destination rank's signal for that sender CTA index.
 Only the CTA with `blockIdx.x == receivingCta` calls `waitSignal`; `receivingCta = (devComm.rank % nthreads) / blockDim.x` picks one waiting CTA per destination rank.
-The wait uses `signalValue + devComm.nRanks` because every peer sends one GIN put to this rank (pure GIN: all peers are remote).
+The wait uses `signalValue + devComm.nRanks` because every rank, including self, sends one GIN put to this rank.

 ## Expected Output